manofgod747/Economics/README.md

 High population density increases trauma.
 Bodies that are close inevitably collide.

 There is a margin between viscious cycles and productive cycles.
-The margin depends on city planning, Life needs social norms and levels of freedom that enables autonomy and non violence.
+The margin depends on city planning.
+Life needs social norms and levels of freedom that enables autonomy and non violence.
+Autonomy is the individual and group understanding and responsibility of how needs are satisfied.
+Non violence is the abscence of fraud and deception.

 ## Central Banking
 A central bank is an organisation usually under political rule that controls a credit swap system.
 Government and central banks have interdependecy.
 The governments acts throught monetary policy.
 Central banks control money distribution and stability.